 - no snuggling up with other degus to keep warm

-The most important reason why you want to keep degus in at least a pair is that they will become sad that they don’t have a degu companion.
-This might lead to health issues!
+The most important reason for keeping degus in at least a pair is that they will become sad and stressed if they don’t have a degu companion.
+Stress might lead to other health issues!

 What should you do if you keep a degu alone?